alias-bitsignal/bismuthcoin/content/docs/mainnet/supply.md

 This is a normal behavior for cumulative-sum graphs.
 To avoid confusion, the labels and explanation make it clear that:

-“Flat line means no new rewards — not that the rewards still exist.”
+“Flat line means no new rewards.”

 ### 3. Mining Rewards Per Block